Supreme Court Justices

 Associate Justice Ellen A. Gorman is a graduate of Trinity College, Washington, D.C., and the Cornell Law School.
 After law school, Justice Gorman worked as an associate with the firm of Richardson, Tyler and Troubh until Governor Brennan appointed her to the Workers' Compensation Commission.
 In 1989, Governor McKernan appointed her to the Maine District Court, where she worked for eleven years.
 In 2000, Governor King appointed Justice Gorman to the Maine Superior Court, and she served on that court until Governor Baldacci appointed her to the Maine Supreme Judicial Court on October 1, 2007.
 Governor LePage reappointed Justice Gorman to her second term on the SJC in the spring of 2015.

-Justice Gorman is the Court’s liaison to the Cumberland County Unified Criminal Docket Project, the Family Law Advisory Committee, the Family Rules Committee, the Probate Rules Committee, the Probate and Trust Law Advisory Commission (PATLAC), the Court Appointed Special Advocate (CASA) Program, the Court Alternative Dispute Resolution (CADRES) Committee, the Committee on Judicial Responsibility and Disability, and the Judicial Branch Advisory Committee on Judicial Ethics.
+Justice Gorman is the Court's motion justice and its liaison to the Cumberland County Unified Criminal Docket Project, the Family Law Advisory Committee, the Family Rules Committee, the Court Appointed Special Advocate (CASA) Program, the Court Alternative Dispute Resolution (CADRES) Committee, the Access and Visitation Committee, the Maine Assistance Program for Judges and Lawyers (MAP), and the Cleaves Library Committee.
+She is also a member of the Court's Consistency Committee and its Triage Team.

 Hon.
 Joseph M. Jabar